 Youtube link for session - https://youtu.be/V7_0cTWcZMI

-You are expected to have read the book and written a two-page review - typed - This should be handed in the first lesson in September.
+You are expected to have read the book relevant to you and written a two-page review - typed - This should be handed in the first lesson in September.

 The above documents can be used for both English Language and English Literature